Shinxis/SplitKB-AuroraHelix/README.md

 ![Picture.](./Pictures/10.jpg)<br>
 Finished cable with plugs at the ends: bent and glued the shielding in place.<br>
 ![Picture.](./Pictures/11.jpg)<br>
-Used the plugs as jigs for the receptacle shieldings.<br>
+Used the plugs as jigs for the receptacles' shieldings.<br>
 ![Picture.](./Pictures/12.jpg)<br>
 Used masking tape to ensure enough clearance for the plugs to fit.
 It was maybe even a bit too much.<br>
 ![Picture.](./Pictures/13.jpg)<br>